Draper Holdings Business Trust

 The Draper Holdings Business Trust is a business trust company, located in Milton, Delaware.
 It is led by Molly Draper Russell, who inherited the company from her father, Thomas Draper, upon his death in 2018.

-The philanthropic division of the trust, Draper Holdings Charitable Foundation, Inc., includes WBOC's "Bless Our Children" program which raised and distributed $370,000 in funds in 2016.
+The philanthropic division of the trust, Draper Holdings Charitable Foundation, Inc., includes WBOC's "Bless Our Children" program which raised and distributed $343,536 in funds in 2022 "to help the children in need on Delmarva".
+An additional $213,500 was granted to "provide funding to tax-exempt charitable, religious, educations or scientific institutions".

 In 2007, Draper Holdings Business Trust donated a professional broadcast news set to the University of Maryland Eastern Shore to aid in the production of student programming.
 The set was previously used by WBOC-TV.